ajayx29/chest-X-ray-based-image-classification/readme.md

 The dataset was saved in my google drive and was then unzipped directly on to colab notebook.

+The dataset was saved in my google drive and was then unzipped directly on to colab notebook 'termwork1.ipynb'.

 Dataset - https://www.kaggle.com/datasets/tawsifurrahman/covid19-radiography-database

 Most of the code is self-explanatory.